varabyte/kobweb/README.md

 ```

 > [!IMPORTANT]
-> In the above example, we have one line where we set a variable and query it in the same style, which we did purely for
+> In the above example in the `DialogStyle300` style, we set a variable and query it in the same line, which we did
-> demonstration purposes.
-In practice, you would probably never do this -- the variable should have been set separately
+> purely for demonstration purposes.
+In practice, you would probably never do this -- the variable would have been set
-> earlier.
+> separately elsewhere.

 To demonstrate these concepts all together, below we declare a background color variable, create a root container scope
 which sets it, a child style that uses it, and, finally, a child style variant that overrides it: